Powerlist: 2010 Powerlist

-The 2010 Powerlist was released in September 2009 and marked the beginning of the annual list being published in the Autumn prior.
-The launch took place in the Cabinet room at 10 Downing Street and now included men & women in a single table.
+The 2010 Powerlist was released in September 2009 and marked the beginning of the annual list being published in the prior Autumn.
+The launch took place in the Cabinet room at 10 Downing Street and now included men and women in a single table.

-2000's
+2000s

-Prior to 2010, the Powerlist had a different format and was published in conjunction with newspaper The New Nation.
-During its first few years, separate top 10 rankings were produced for both female and male candidates.
-In addition, top-ranking individuals were not promoted to the 'Hall of Fame', meaning they could continue to be ranked the following year.
+Prior to 2010, the Powerlist had a different format and was published in conjunction with weekly newspaper the New Nation.
+During the Powerlist's first few years, separate top 10 rankings were produced for both female and male candidates.
+In addition, top-ranking individuals were not promoted to the "Hall of Fame", meaning they could continue to be ranked the following year.

 2008 Powerlist

-The 2008 Powerlist was compiled of 50 men and 50 women by a judging panel that included Baroness Amos and Kwame Kwei-Armah.
-It was published in October 2008 by Powerful Media sponsored by JP Morgan, and was the first annual powerlist report.
-Copies were sold in store and sent to the UK's 1000 largest companies with a reception held at the Foreign Office to celebrate those on the list.
-To qualify, entrants had to be a British citizen or based in Britain.
+The 2008 Powerlist was compiled of 50 men and 50 women chosen by a judging panel that included Baroness Amos and Kwame Kwei-Armah.
+It was published in October 2008 by Powerful Media, sponsored by JP Morgan, and was the first annual powerlist report.
+Copies were sold in store and sent to the UK's 1000 largest companies, with a reception being held at the Foreign Office to celebrate those on the list.
+To qualify, each entrant had to be a British citizen or based in Britain.